grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ay Cap."
 Bastian disappeared down the ladder into the cargo hold.

 With much relayed yelling, the men got the first crate lowered down into the hold, then cranked the chains back up, slung the second crate, and repeated the process.
 Soon they had a clanking and yelling rhythm going and the hold of the _Prospect_ steadily filled with crates.
 Hemi and Percy watched, looking down through the hatch into the hold.
-As the dock workers moved the crates into the cargo bay of the sub, they arranged them like puzzle pieces, and then lashed them with thumb-thick hemp rope to fixed loops welded to the walls of the submarine.
+As the dock workers moved the crates into the cargo hold of the sub, they arranged them like puzzle pieces, and then lashed them with thumb-thick hemp rope to fixed loops welded to the walls of the submarine.

 Bastian was doing a reasonable job of making sure the crates were being stacked, stowed, and lashed down in such a way that the boat wasn't likely to dive bow-first into the globergerina ooze as soon as they separated it from the docking bay.
 But Percy and Hemi knew it didn't matter how good a job Bastian did, they would have to make some adjustments to the balance of the load later to get the boat trimmed in the most efficient way possible.
 The key job for Bastian was simply to make sure the crates were organized in a way that making those adjustment later while they were under way wouldn't be too difficult.